n0vedad/HideTeamsPopup/README.md

 # HideTeamsPopup

 This little Python script I did made because I'm very disgusted from this little popup which pops out every time I minimize a meeting in Microsoft Teams ©.
-This supports both versions, new and classic.
+This only supports new version because classic is deprecated.

 ## Getting started

 ### Prerequisites

+- Microsoft Windows © (only tested on 10 and higher)
-- Python (v3.12.x)
+- Python (v3.12.x and higher)
-- pip (v24.x)
+- pip (v24.x and higher)

 ### Installation